Skip to Main Content

 • Participating Physician Groups (PPG)

-• Make a determination within 24 hours of receipt of an Urgent-Concurrent authorization request provided that the request is made at least 24 hours prior to the expiration of the previously approved period of time or number of treatments.
-In the cases of Urgent-Concurrent Review, care will not be discontinued until the treating provider has agreed to a care plan appropriate for the medical needs of the enrollee.
+• Make a determination within 24 hours of receipt of an urgent-concurrent authorization request provided that the request is made at least 24 hours prior to the expiration of the previously approved period of time or number of treatments.
+In the cases of urgent-concurrent review, care will not be discontinued until the treating provider has agreed to a care plan appropriate for the medical needs of the enrollee.

-If additional clinical information is required, an initial decision may be deferred (extension) for 14 calendar days from the date of receipt of the original request if the referring provider, treating provider, or triaging health professional has determined and noted in the relevant record that a longer waiting time will not have detrimental impact on the health of the enrollee, in accordance with Section 1367.03(a)(5)(H), and:
+If additional clinical information is required, an initial decision may be deferred (extension) for 14 calendar days from the date of receipt of the original request if the referring provider, treating provider, or triaging health professional has determined and noted in the relevant record that a longer waiting time will not have a detrimental impact on the health of the enrollee, in accordance with Section 1367.03(a)(5)(H), and:

 • Additional clinical information is required.

-• Requires consultation by an expert reviewer.
+• Consultation by an expert reviewer is required.

-• Additional examination or tests are to be performed.
+• Additional examination or tests are required.

 • The member and practitioner must be notified in writing within the applicable regulatory time frame of the extension.